Some oilsands ponds abandoned by mining monitors, says U of A bird biologist

 Syncrude faces a maximum fine of $500,000 in the case.

-Very few of the abandoned pond sites in the oilsands likely pose a risk to waterfowl, said Cassady St. Clair, but oilsands operators cannot afford to be apathetic about environmental regulation, she added.
+Very few of the abandoned pond sites in the oilsands likely pose a risk to waterfowl, said St. Clair, but failure to follow environmental regulations can have penalties beyond financial penalties.

 "In the court of the public opinion, I think there are substantial deterrents.
 No company likes to be portrayed in the media as environmentally irresponsible."